sushmaakoju/mturk-task-helper/README.md

 # mturk-task-helper

 ### Code of Conduct
-Please refer <a href="https://github.com/sushmaakoju/mturk-task-helper/blob/main/CODE_OF_CONDUCT.md">code of conduct</a>.
+If any additional resources were used for specific implementation, it is provided in the respective implementation file.
+If this repository is being used, please read and follow <a href="https://github.com/sushmaakoju/mturk-task-helper/blob/main/CODE_OF_CONDUCT.md">code of conduct guidelines</a>.

 ### This repository is for CGSI project at Robotics Institute, Carnegie Mellon University.
 ### All of this work is in combination of guided analysis and instructions from Prof. Jessica Hodgins and team.***